PraizAjala/LITA-CAPSTONE-PROJECT-1./README.md

 ---
 ## Data Cleaning and Preparation
  1. Data loading and inspection
- 2. Data validation was carried out, checking for duplicates and removing duplicates, also checking for null spaces and removing null spaces.
+ 2. Data validation was carried out, checking for duplicates, also checking for null spaces.
  3. Data types and Formatting:
     by ensuring data fields were assigned the right data type, and corrected where necessary
 4. Created New Column